spsforks/QB64-Wiki/MAPUNICODE-(function).md

 ## Example(s)

+## Example(s)
-*Example:* Store function return values in an array for ASCII codes 0 to 255 to restore them later.
+ Store function return values in an array for ASCII codes 0 to 255 to restore them later.

 ```vb